Polar-Tang/notes-backend/markdown/short_notes.go 1/data-types/struct/receiver.md

 	return 0
 }
 ```
-We can define a regulat functrion that utilize this type to do a computation:
+We can define a regular function that utilize this type to do a computation:
 ```go
 func area(r rect) int { // Regular function